ZeguanW/zgwu.github.io/README.md

 ### Biography

 Welcome to my site!
-I am incoming Ph.D. student of Industrial and Systems Engineering at Lehigh University.
+I am an incoming Ph.D. student of Industrial and Systems Engineering at Lehigh University.
 My research interest lies in optimization and machine learning.

 ### Education